auth0/docs/articles/api-auth/tutorials/authorization-code-grant-pkce.md

 ## 6. Verify the Token

-Once your API receives a request with a Bearer `Access Token`, the first thing to do is to validate the token.
+Once your API receives a request with a Bearer Access Token, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request _must_ be rejected.

 For details on the validations that should be performed refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).